Multi-robot Motion Planning based on Nets-within-Nets Modeling and Simulation: Simulations

 \subsection{RENEW Implementation}

-The proposed framework is implemented in the Renew software tool \cite{kummer2000renew}, which is a Java-based high-level Petri net simulator suitable for modeling the Nets-within-Nets paradigm in a versatile approach, based on transitions labels, and Java functions among others.
+The chosen paradigm for motion planning of a heterogeneous team of robots provides a unique perspective that relies on theoretical formalism towards the development process in Renew software tool\footnote{ Renew software tool: \url{http://www.renew.de/}} \cite{kummer2000renew}.
+This software is a Java-based high-level Petri net simulator suitable for modeling the Nets-within-Nets paradigm in a versatile approach.
+Thus, the Renew implementation of our proposed formalism characterizes one of the contributions of this paper.

-As mentioned in the beginning of the paper, the proposed framework is assessed through simulations.
-The simulations return non-deterministic solutions for the paths of the robots, as there are several possibilities to verify the Boolean formulas required by the SpecOPN.
-Based on the versatility of the algorithmic approach for the current work, several metrics can be defined to assess the quality of simulations.
-In the following study case, we will refer to the shortest paths of robots out of a given total number of simulations, based on the number of fired transitions in each RobotOPN assigned to the motion of each agent.
-Of course, this does not guarantee that obtained robotic plans yield the optimal possible value for the chosen metric, but only the best one from the performed set of simulations.

-For an easier visualization in the Renew simulator, let us define notations without subscripts.
-Thus, let $\mathcal{Y} = \{c,b,a, free\}$ be the set of atomic propositions replacing the set $\mathcal{B}_\mathcal{Y}$ associated with set $\mathcal{Y}$, such that $c \equiv b_1, b \equiv b_2, a \equiv b_3$, and $b_4 \equiv free$.
-In addition, the symbols $\neg$ or $\wedge$ are replaced in Renew with the syntax ``$!$``, respectively ``$,$``.
-The Specification net models a B\"uchi automaton assigned to the given LTL formula (described in the next sub-section), thus the $True$ value in the automaton is expressed in Renew through ``1``.
-The elements of the partitioned workspace are associated with the regions of interest in such way: $p_1$ for region $y_1$, $p_2$ for the overlapped area $y_2 \cap y_3$, $p_3$ for area $y_3 \setminus y_2$, $p_4$ for free space $y_4$, while $p_5$ for area $y_2 \setminus y_3$.
-In the following, one example is provided in addition to the mathematical formalism described throughout the paper.